Infinite-Chess/infinitechess.org/readme.md

 - 4 Player
 - Massive Multiplayer Online
 - and more!
 This list is not exhaustive.

+It has a license with a goal of keeping this game free forever!
+Check out [Copying](./docs/COPYING.md) for more details.

+## Navigation ##

+Check out the [Navigation Guide](./docs/NAVIGATING.md) for pointers on the structure of the project!

 [Join us on Discord](https://discord.gg/NFWFGZeNh5) for more info, or just to chat about the game!